How do you speak through an interpreter?

 - 1. Speak in complete thoughts.
 Grammar and syntax vary from language to language.
 So,

-unless you give complete thoughts, you can leave an interpreter hanging and unsure of which
+unless you give a complete thought, you can leave an interpreter hanging and unsure of which

 direction to go in terms of translating.